CodeTilde/Cplusplus/DataStructures/MAP/README.md

 (3,4) (3,3) (3, 2) (3,5) (3,6)
 (2, 5) (2,6)
 (5,6)
-1. mapofvector.cpp: We put the vector elements in a map of of vector
+1. mapofvector.cpp: We put the vector elements in a map of  vector
 2. mapofmap.cpp: We put the vector element in a map of map